-Non-citizen workers constitute 18.9 percent of the workforce in CCWC region, though the rate varies with age (Figure 4).
-At 20.7 percent of the 25-34 age cohort and 23.7 percent of the prime working age (35 to 54) labor force, non-citizens are more concentrated in these two sub-populations relative to their overall concentration level.
-In contrast, non-citizens comprise only 11.5 percent of the labor force between 16 and 24.
+Non-citizen workers constitute 23.9 percent of the workforce in Merced County, though the rate varies with age (Figure 4).
+At 27.6 percent of the millennial labor force (25-34) and 29.4 percent of the prime working age (35 to 54) labor force, non-citizens are more concentrated in these two subpopulations relative to their overall concentration level, i.e. 23.9 percent.
+In contrast, non-citizens comprise only 13.4 percent of the labor force between 16 and 24.